alexdrone/Render/README.md

 ###ComponentTableView/CollectionView

-Although the approach shown above works perfectly, it does clashes with the React-like component pattern.
+Although the approach shown above works perfectly, it clashes with the React-like component pattern.
 `ComponentTableView` and `ComponentCollectionView` expose the same interface and work with a simple array of `ListComponentItemType` (see also `ListComponentItem<ComponentViewType, ComponentStateType>: ListComponentItemType`).
 ComponentTableView/CollectionView takes care of cell reuse for you and apply a diff algorithm when the `items` property is set (so that proper insertions/deletions are performed rather than reloadData()).